 The presence of a hawk feather is a reminder to listen to your intuition, knowledge, and wisdom.
 By doing so, you can be assured that the decisions you make are overseen and influenced by your guardians from the spirit realm.

 What Does A Hawk Feather Look Like?

 Boasting on their exceptional eyesight, hawks are known to possess the ability to spot their prey from about a kilometer and a half away and have the strength and speed to effortlessly complete the hunt.
-Using its muscular legs as well as its strong, sharp claws, several hawk species can dive at breakneck speeds of about 240 kilometers per hour, snatching its mark, and taking it to a safe spot where these fierce hunters pluck and tear the meat apart with their characteristically large curved bills.
+Using its muscular legs as well as its strong, sharp claws, several hawk species can dive at breakneck speeds of about 240 kilometers per hour.

 Regarded as a remarkable symbol of flight and freedom, we dive in swiftly as we aim to understand better what does the Hawk feather looks like?